Oxiracetam nootropic

 Oxiracetam Recommended Dosage

-Recommended Oxiracetam dosage is 750 – 1,500 mg per day.
+Recommended Oxiracetam dosage is 750 – 1,500 mg per day with a choline supplement.
 Divided in two equal doses.
 One Oxiracetam dose in the morning, and one in the early afternoon.Oxiracetam dosage

 Oxiracetam is sold in tablet, capsule and powder form.
 Tablets and capsules are usually 750 mg each.